thannasudhir9/USStockMonitor-GoogleAIStudio/DOCUMENTATION.md

 - **Role**: The primary interactive view of the application.
 - **State Management**: This is the most stateful component, managing:
     - `stocks`: The raw and processed data for all stocks.
+    - `activeAlerts`, `triggeredAlerts`: State for the price alert system.
     - `isLoading`, `error`: API request status.
     - `sortConfig`: The current sorting state of the table.
-    - `searchQuery`: The value of the filter input.
-    - `selectedStock`: Manages which stock is selected to be shown in the detail modal.
-    - `dataSource`: The selected source for stock data (e.g., 'Google Finance').
 - **Data Processing**:
     - **Momentum Score**: `calculateMomentumScore` computes a weighted average of recent performance metrics to create a normalized 0-100 score.
     - **Volatility**: `calculateVolatility` calculates the standard deviation of performance metrics to categorize risk.
+    - **Price Alerts**: On data load, it calls `checkAlerts` from `utils/alerts.ts` to determine if any alerts have been triggered.

 ### `components/StockDetailModal.tsx`
 - **Role**: Provides a detailed view of a single stock.
 - **Features**:
     - **Sparkline Chart**: A custom SVG chart visualizes the 1-year performance trend.
-    - **Historical Price Lookup**: Implements a date picker and a handler (`handleFetchPrice`) that calls the `fetchHistoricalPrice` service to get data for a specific day and displays the result.
+    - **Historical Price Lookup**: Implements a date picker and a handler that calls the `fetchHistoricalPrice` service.
+    - **Alert Manager**: A dedicated UI section for users to set, view, update, and remove price alerts for the specific stock.

 ## 3. Gemini API Integration (`services/geminiService.ts`)